 "There's real money to be made there, and these organizations are well-established and use force when they have to," Smith tells MNN.
 "So you can't just go up and nicely ask them not to use gillnets."

 The annual vaquita decline improved slightly in 2010, from 9 percent a year to less than 5 percent, but the surge in totoaba poaching has since pushed it back up to more than 18 percent.
-A 2014 study warned the species had lost half its population in two years, leaving just 97 vaquitas alive, and now the 2016 population is thought to be as low as 60.
-Some scientists worry that too few vaquitas remain in the wild to start a captive-breeding program, although the idea is being studied anyway.
+A 2014 study warned the species had lost half its population in two years, leaving just 97 vaquitas alive, and now there may be as few as 60.

 Mexico has spent more than $50 million in recent years to save the vaquita, creating a 480-square-mile refuge in the Gulf of California and compensating local fishermen for lost income.
 In 2015, the government announced it would ban gillnets across 5,000 square miles of vaquita habitat for two years, buying more time for the development of vaquita-friendlier fishing nets.
 It also unveiled a $70 million plan to help anglers adapt, tasked the Mexican Navy with enforcement of vaquita protections, and stepped up surveillance with faster boats, aircraft and drones.

 And as the outlook continues growing bleaker, the country's National Commission of Aquaculture and Fisheries announced in July 2016 that it will "permanently" ban gillnets across remaining vaquita habitat.
-The measure takes effect in September 2016, and on top of banning gillnets known as chinchorro line, it would also ban night fishing and impose other rules meant to protect the rare cetaceans.
+On top of banning gillnets known as chinchorro line, the plan also targets night fishing and imposes other rules.

 These moves are vital for vaquitas, scientists and conservationists say, but they may still not be enough.
-"We are watching this precious native species disappear before our eyes," says Lorenzo Rojas-Bracho, chair of the International Committee for the Recovery of the Vaquita (CIRVA), in a statement.
+"We are watching this precious native species disappear before our eyes," Rojas-Bracho said in a statement earlier this year, after CIRVA's 2016 survey results were released.
 "Our latest survey confirms the catastrophic decline before the emergency gillnet ban.
 This gillnet ban and strong enforcement must continue if we are to have any hope of saving the vaquita."

 Poachers still haven't given up on using gillnets in vaquita habitat, despite growing scrutiny from Mexican authorities as well as the international community.
 They often venture out at night, and reportedly stay ahead of patrol boats with help from lookouts based on shore.
 A survey in late 2014 revealed aerial imagery of gillnet fishing boats inside the vaquita refuge, and this April 2016 drone video shows a boatful of totoaba poachers realizing they've been caught in the act: